kampari147/OTP-Bot-Telegram/README.md

 Recommended ways to run locally with a new token:

-- Temporary for current shell session (quick):
    ```bash
    export BOT_TOKEN="YOUR_NEW_TOKEN"
    python3 bot.py
    ```

-- Using a `.env` file (development convenience) — `.env` is ignored by git in this repo:
    1. Install python-dotenv (optional):
        ```bash
        pip install python-dotenv